Mid Mountains Legal Blog

 Time to complete

-The contract will give the developer some flexibility regarding the time frame in which the project is to be completed.
-Usually, the contract provides that the developer must use reasonable or best endeavours to complete the development by a particular date, generally referred to as the ‘Sunset Date’.
+The contract will give the developer some flexibility regarding the time within which the project is to be completed.
+The contract usually provides that the developer must use their reasonable or best endeavours to complete the development by a particular date (generally referred to as the ‘Sunset Date’).
 If the developer cannot complete by the Sunset Date (including any extensions referred to in the contract) then either party may have the right to cancel the contract.
 In that event, the deposit is refunded to the purchaser.
-It is vital to look carefully at these provisions to make sure you have adequate protection.

 Most off the plan contracts contain provisions designed to give the developer entitlements over the common property for a reasonable time after completion of the sale.

-These clauses are often required because the developer wants to conduct selling activities on the common property or may have to do some further work on the development after settlement to comply with some statutory or contractual requirement.
-The Strata Schemes Management Act prohibits the developer from voting on any matter at any meeting of the Owners Corporation as your proxy or attorney regardless of whether a Contract for Sale of Land (or any ancillary document entered into by you with the developer in accordance with any Contract for Sale of Land) asserts such a right.
+These clauses may be required because the developer wants to conduct selling activities on the common property or has to do further work on the development after settlement to comply with some statutory or contractual requirement.
+The Strata Schemes Management Act 2015 (NSW) prohibits the developer from voting on any matter at any meeting of the Owners Corporation as your proxy or attorney regardless of whether a contract for sale of land (or any ancillary document) asserts such a right.

 Defects